Node.js·

 Picture this:

-• cool-package/: a opensource package your working to contibute to because you trying to fix a bug.
+• cool-package/: An open-source package you're working to contribute to because you're trying to fix a bug.

 • my-app/: The app that uses that package.